-13.5.5 Appeal from Admissions and Readmissions Decisions
+(5) Appeal of Admissions and Readmissions Decisions

 Admission and readmission decisions are final.
 There is no formal appeal to any other body or person within a Faculty or the University.
 Applicants who wish to improve their qualifications for admission or readmission in a subsequent year may seek advice from the office of the Faculty to which they want to apply.